rambasnet/Python-Fundamentals/labs/functions/lastproblem/README.md

 ## Lab Instructions

-1. Open your CS0Lab-... repo in VS Code
+1. Open your CS0Lab-... repo in VS Code.
-2. Create lab folder **lastproblem** inside your CS0Lab-... repository
+2. Create lab folder called **lastproblem** inside your repository.
-3. Inside the lastproblem folder, create two files: main.py and test_main.py
+3. Inside the the lab folder, create two files: main.py and test_main.py.
-4. Use the partial code stub provided in main.py and test_main.py files and fix all FIXMEs.
+4. Use the partial code stub provided and fix all FIXMEs.
 (80 points)
 5. Follow best programming practices by using proper white spaces, comments, etc.

 ```